-Every year, hundreds of Soldiers, Sailors, Airmen and Marines die in service to our country.
+Every year, hundreds of soldiers, sailors, airmen and Marines die in service to our country.
 While some of them will make the ultimate sacrifice on the field of battle, others will lose their lives while living a unique life as a service member.
 These men and women will leave behind their beloved family and friends.

 TAPS is there to provide comfort, support and care to these military survivors.

 TAPS is a national non-profit organization serving families, friends and military service members who have been affected by a death in the armed services.
-We offer peer support, crisis response and intervention, grief care and counseling resources, casework assistance, long-term survivor wellness, and community and military outreach.
+They offer peer support, crisis response and intervention, grief care and counseling resources, casework assistance, long-term survivor wellness, and community and military outreach.